-Why did the convergence of wage inflation and the real exchange rate fail in the first ten years of the Euro?
+Why did d the real exchange rate diverge in the first ten years of the Euro?

 Höpner & Lutter (2014) provides a useful synopsis of the general causal mechanism: cheap credit = economic growth = NULC inflation = general price inflation = competitive disadvantage = current account deficit = sovereign debt crisis.